Trie, Digital Tree, Prefix Tree Basics and Visualization

 HashMap

-array, with two methods to resolve hash collisions.
-Its characteristic is speed, with basic operations like addition, deletion, search, and update having a time complexity of .
+array, offers two methods for resolving hash collisions.
+Its main feature is speed, as basic operations like addition, deletion, query, and update have a time complexity of .
 The Hash SetHashSet

 .Linked Hash Map